-In biotech, an office is more than just an address.
+To us, an office is more than just an address.

-Smaller, more lighthearted touches throughout the office have made it feel like home.
-Our team voted to name our conference rooms after video game locations – now we hold board meetings in Peach’s Castle and give presentations in Bowser’s Keep.
+Smaller, additional lighthearted touches throughout the office have made it feel like home.
+Our team voted to name conference rooms after video game locations – now we hold board meetings in Peach’s Castle and give presentations in Bowser’s Keep.
 It’s a nice reminder that big goals, even very serious ones, require some humor and perspective along the way.

 While we’re still unpacking and settling in, we’re already seeing the benefits of being together under one roof in an environment that’s designed to enable everyone to grow and thrive, individually and in teams.
 It’s exciting to walk through our doors every morning.
 We invite you to come by and feel it for yourself.
 We’ll have a mug ready.